amberchen33/AC_Yelp_Scrapy/README.md

 # yelp_scrapy
-crawl data from yelp.com using scrapy
+Built crawler to get data from yelp.com using scrapy